-🥒 🌲 🕲 👬 Required limit value: Should not be present in products.
-CAS RN: Cadmium (metal): 7440-43-9 Properties: Heavy metal that occurs naturally in small quantities in nature.
+Cadmium (metal): 7440-43-9

+Heavy metal that occurs naturally in small quantities in nature.
 Toxic to aquatic organisms.
 Non-biodegradable.
 Dangerous for the environment.
 Can cause kidney damage.

-Use in textile and leather: Can occur in pigmented plastisol(rubber prints.
-Use in accessories and packaging: Surface treatment.
+Use in textile and leather:

+Can occur in pigmented plastisol(rubber prints.

+Use in accessories and packaging:

+Surface treatment.
 Pigment in colouring agent.
 Also in plastics as stabilizers and pigment.
 Cadmium-based stabilizers to increase the endurance of the material.
 For recycled packaging cadmium may have had a different original use.

-Comments: Alternatives are available, such as calcium-zinc based stabilizers.
+Alternatives are available, such as calcium-zinc based stabilizers.
 Order cadmium-free processes and materials.

 Occurrence in materials below 0.5 mg/kg is generally regarded as contaminations which cannot be controlled.

-Legal background: Legal limit: 0.01% by weight (100 mg/kg) in articles produced from plastic material and in the paint of painted articles.
+Legal limit: 0.01% by weight (100 mg/kg) in articles produced from plastic material and in the paint of painted articles.
 Shall not be used in brazing fillers or in jewellery.
 Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 23.

-Cadmium, Cadmium oxide (1306-19-0), Cadmium sulphide (1306-23-6), Cadmium chloride (10108-64-2), Cadmium fluoride (7790-79-6), Cadmium sulphate (10124-36-4, 31119-53-6), Cadmium nitrate (10325-94-7), Cadmium carbonate (513-78-0) and Cadmium hydroxide (21041-95-2) are listed on the Candidate List of Substances of Very High Concern for authorization of the Regulation (EC) No 1907/2006 (REACH).
+Cadmium, Cadmium oxide (1306-19-0), Cadmium sulphide (1306-23-6), Cadmium chloride (10108-64-2), Cadmium fluoride (7790-79-6), Cadmium sulphate (10124-36-4, 31119-53-6), Cadmium nitrate (10325-94-7), Cadmium carbonate (513-78-0) and Cadmium hydroxide (21041-95-2) are on the Candidate list (REACH).

 The sum of concentration levels of lead, cadmium, mercury and hexavalent chromium present in packaging or packaging components shall not exceed 100 ppm by weight.

 Directive (EC) No 94/62/EC of 20 December 1994 on packaging and packaging waste.

 Cadmium and its compounds have a restriction limit of 1 mg/kg (extractable content) in clothing, related accessories, textiles other than clothing in skin contact, or footwear (CMR fast track) according to Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 72.
 The CMR fast track restriction does not apply to clothing, related accessories, textiles other than clothing, or footwear within the scope of Regulation (EU) 2016/425 (PPE).

+In France: The substances on the Candidate List are included in the AGEC legislation (LOI $n^{\circ}$ 2020-105).

 In California: Cadmium and cadmium compounds are listed in Proposition 65.
-Safe Harbor Limit: MADL cadmium 4.1 μg/day (oral) Cadmium is restricted in Denmark.
+Safe Harbor Limit: MADL cadmium 4.1 $\mu g/day$ (oral)

+Cadmium is restricted in Denmark.
 Danish legal limits: 75 mg/kg.
 (Bekendgørelse nr.
 858 af 5.
 September 2009 om forbud mod import salg og fremstilling af cadmiumholdige varer).

-Test method: EN 16711-1 (total content in textiles).
-EN 16711-2 (extractable content in textiles).
+EN 16711-1 (total content in textiles and accessories).
+EN 16711-2 (extractable content in and accessories).
 (Coated fabrics and garment components (e.g. buttons, zips, etc.) can also be tested by the methods above.)

 EN ISO 17072-1 (extractable content in leather).
 EN ISO 17072-2 (total content in leather).

 LOQ: 10 mg/kg (total content), (0.1 mg/kg (extractable content).

 Test equipment: XRF screening for metal cadmium.
-LOQ: 50 mg/kg